jgw96/ionic-vscode/README.md

 * Ionic Emulate Ios
 * Ionic Run Ios

+be sure to clone this extension and run npm install first before installing this extension.

 Also this extension now comes with over 200 ionic 1 snippets with ionic 2 ones to come!

 You will have to have Ionic previously installed to use this extension.